 - Rick Steve’s Guide To Italy -This book will totally help you along the way whether it

 is knowing where to go or figuring out what you’re seeing once you get there.
-We had an outline of what we wanted to do and, even though we knew what places we were going, we often forget some of the information.
+We had an outline of what we wanted to do and, even though we knew what places we were going, we often forgot some of the information.
 It was handy to be able to open the guide and read about some of the monuments and sites.
 Rick Steve’s Guide also has some great recommendations.
 Even better, you can get a discount at most of these places just by flashing the book!
-Don’t forget to also download his free app on your phone for some self guided tours
+Don’t forget to also download his free app on your phone for some self guided tours.

 - Ulmon City Maps2Go (AKA, LifeSaver App)– Unless you would rather get lost – repeatedly – download this app.
 It is $10.99 and worth every cent.
 If you keep an eye out, you can often get it for less.
 It was recommended to me shortly before we departed, so I just forked out the eleven bucks.
 You also have the option to download the City Maps app for individual cities and those apps are free.
 Again, totally worth it.
 Good news is that you can use it worldwide.
 Basically, you download the cities or areas in advance (over wifi) where you will need navigation.
 Once these areas are downloaded, gps and navigation will work offline.
 No need to worry about international data charges or getting lost.
 You definitely must have this must-have!

 - List of Embassies/Consulates with Contact Info – This is actually a must-have in any country you travel to.
 In the event your passport is lost/stolen or you find yourself in some other kind of predicament, it is a good idea to know where you can find help.
 Know where your nearest embassy is located and have their phone numbers, including the emergency line.
-A list of US Embassies/Consulates can be found here.
+A list of US Embassies/Consulates are found here.

 - Refillable Water Bottle – In Italy, there are water “fountains” throughout most cities offering clean and free drinking water.
 You will drink a lot, and a buck or two adds up when you’re talking about several bottles a day.
 I took an insulated bottle and filled it up at the hotel in the morning.
 I still bought a bottle here and there, but far fewer than otherwise.

 - Journal – You won’t remember nearly as much as you think you will.
 I just heard you say, “Yes, I will.”
-No, you won’t. 🙂 Take a few minutes each day to jot down the funny stories, the nearly mishaps, the french couple you met waiting for a boat, and a little something about the kind man who took a ifferent route to work because you were wandering circles in Capri (I forgot to download maps for Capri).
+No, you won’t. 🙂 Take a few minutes each day to jot down the funny stories, the nearly mishaps, the french couple you met waiting for a boat, and a little something about the kind man who took a different route to work because you were wandering circles in Capri (I forgot to download maps for Capri).
 God bless that man for helping us out of that maze!

 So, there you have it – ten must-have items for your trip to Italy!
 Finish packing and enjoy your trip!